HomeBlog › Autocross vs Track Day

 Travel and Logistics

 Autocross events are almost always local — your regional SCCA region holds events within a reasonable drive of club members.
 Traveling for autocross is the exception, not the rule.
-Our autocross at Dominion: $40 in travel, home the same day.
+The example autocross at Dominion: $40 in travel, home the same day.

 Track days are frequently out-of-state destination events at circuits you specifically want to drive.
 VIR from the Mid-Atlantic: $180 in travel + $210 hotel.
 Watkins Glen: $220 travel + $240 hotel.
 Mid-Ohio: $250 travel + $180 hotel.